caramelmelmel/50.003-ESC_g_3_8/installation.md

  Fourth, if all of the above is set, ya ready to go!
 Run the following commands to ensure that everything is working.
 Before you do so, make a new directory for the new react app using mkdir system call.

+ The following is for you to run the app only if you have previously created a react-app.

      npx create-react-app my-app

      cd my-app

      npm start
  You should be able to see a running web page on your local host.

+ Other than that, if the above commands throw an error, run the following in order.

+ For npm >= 5.2:

+     npx create-react-app my-app

+ For npm 6+:

+     npm init react-app my-app

+ For yarn 0.25 + (which is what I use personally):

+     yarn create react-app my-app

+ After you have executed either of the above commands, do the following:

+     cd react-app

+ For those who installed yarn:

+     yarn start

+ For npm user:

+     npm start

  ### For Windows users
  Try this link: